HigherOrderCO/Bend/docs/compiler-options.md

 ## Type Checking

-Type checking is enabled by default and verifies that the types are all declared correctly.
+Type checking is enabled by default and verifies and enforces the constraints of types.

 ```py
   def main() -> Bool: